This page was last updated on 17 June 2021

 |To send you marketing, such as our newsletter||Consent or legitimate interests|

-9.1.3 credit reference agencies for the purpose of assessing your credit score where this is a condition of us entering into a contract with you.
+- 8.1.3 electronic verification services for the purpose of verifying your identity where this is a condition of us entering into a contract with you (we use Smart Credit Limited, trading as “Smart Search” for this service).

 We work with third-party suppliers who may also set cookies on our website, for example Twitter and LinkedIn.
 These third-party suppliers are responsible for the cookies they set on our website.
 If you want further information please go to the website for the relevant third party.